Re-Densification Meets Cross-Scale Propagation: Real-Time Neural Compression of LiDAR Point Clouds: Experiments

 \textbf{Rate-Distortion Performance}.
-This section presents the RD performance of the proposed method compared to several existing methods, using two standard evaluation curves: D1 PSNR vs. Bits Per Input Point (BPP) and D2 PSNR vs. BPP.
+This section presents the RD performance of the proposed method compared to several existing methods, using two standard evaluation curves: D1 PSNR vs. Bits Per input Point (BPP) and D2 PSNR vs. BPP.
 A curve closer to the upper-left corner indicates higher reconstruction accuracy at lower bitrates, demonstrating better compression performance.
 The experimental results are illustrated in Fig.~\ref{Fig:RD}.
 Note that, Unicorn adopts different testing conditions on the KITTI dataset compared to other methods, leading to unaligned metric results.
-To ensure a fair comparison, we follow the same testing conditions as Unicorn and plot the resulting RD curves in Fig.~\ref{Fig:RD_b} (D1 PSNR) and Fig.~\ref{Fig:RD_e} (D2 PSNR).
-As observed, on the KITTI dataset, our method achieves performance comparable to the transformer-based Light EHEM, and outperforms the recent sparse convolution-based method Unicorn at high bitrates, demonstrating clear advantages in RD performance.
+To ensure a fair comparison, we follow the same testing conditions as Unicorn and plot the resulting RD curves in Fig.~\ref{Fig:RD_b} and Fig.~\ref{Fig:RD_e}.
+As observed on the KITTI dataset, our method achieves performance comparable to the transformer-based Light EHEM, and outperforms the recent sparse convolution-based method Unicorn at high bitrates, demonstrating clear advantages in RD performance.
 Moreover, our method provides substantial computational efficiency improvements over both Light EHEM and Unicorn, as discussed in the Computational Efficiency section.
-On the Ford dataset, our method performs less favorably.
-This may be attributed to the limited number of training samples (only 1,500 frames), as overfitting was observed in the early training stages.
+On the Ford dataset, the performance is less favorable, yet our method still outperforms methods with similar coding latency, such as RENO and G-PCC octree.
+This performance gap may be attributed to the limited number of training samples (only 1,500 frames).
 Table~\ref{Tab:BDGain} provides quantitative RD performances of the proposed method over existing methods.
-On the KITTI dataset, our method achieves an average gain of 2.557 dB (D1 PSNR) and 2.566 dB (D2 PSNR) over G-PCC, as well as 0.210 dB (D1 PSNR) and 0.238 dB (D2 PSNR) improvements over Unicorn.
-Compared to the efficiency-oriented method RENO, our approach delivers 1.902 dB and 1.905 dB gains in D1 and D2 PSNR, respectively.
+On the KITTI dataset, our method achieves an average gain of 2.536 dB (D1 PSNR) and 2.545 dB (D2 PSNR) over G-PCC, as well as 0.210 dB (D1 PSNR) and 0.238 dB (D2 PSNR) improvements over Unicorn.
+Compared to the efficiency-oriented method RENO, our approach delivers 1.892 dB and 1.895 dB gains in D1 and D2 PSNR, respectively.
 These results confirm that the proposed effectively exploits redundant information within the octree structure, thereby improving compression performance.